Travis Scott Donates Significant Amount To Planned Parenthood To Protest Alabama’s Abortion Law

 Other artists Travis has collaborated with include the likes of SZA, Kendrick Lamar, The Weeknd, Quavo, and Big Sean to name a few.

 He has been nominated for six Grammy Awards.
 This year he was nominated for Best Rap Performance and Best Rap Song for “Sicko Mode” and Best Rap Album for Astroworld.
-At this years Billboard Music Awards, Scott took home Top Streaming Song (Audio) for “Sicko Mode.”
+At this year’s Billboard Music Awards, Scott took home Top Streaming Song (Audio) for “Sicko Mode.”

 On Instagram, Travis has over 16.8 million followers.
 On Spotify, he currently has over 30.1 million monthly listeners on the app.